-This card offers a zero percent APR introductory rate for the first 12 months, with a rate of 14.99% - 18.99% (Variable) (depending on your credit score) after that.
+This card offers a 0% APR introductory rate for the first 12 months on balance transfers initiated within the first 45 days of card membership, with an average rate (depending on your credit score) after that.

-With an $89 annual fee (waived for the first year) and fees for balance transfers and cash advances, the Barclaycard Arrival World MasterCard can be a bit expensive.
+With an $89 annual fee (waived for the first year) and fees for balance transfers and cash advances, the card can be a bit expensive.
 But if you spend enough on it, your rewards will easily outweigh the associated fees.

-As with all credit cards, the Barclaycard Arrival World MasterCard has a few caveats.
+As with all credit cards, the Barclaycard Arrival Plus™ World Elite MasterCard® has a few caveats.
 Here are the main drawbacks to consider:

 - No access to exclusive events like some other travel rewards cards